conp-pcno-training/SDC-LOSSLESS/_episodes/04-coregister.md

 6. When you are satisfied with the alignment between the two montages, select the `Ok` button.

 7. In the MATLAB command window, it will print: [montage_info] for c01_scalpart.cfg followed by the transformation matrix (nine numbers).
-Copy and paste these values into the `c01_scalpart_remote.cfg` file located in `derivatives/BIDS-Lossless-EEG/code/config/face13_sbatch`.
+Copy and paste these values into the `[montage_info]` field in the `c01_scalpart_remote.cfg` file located in `derivatives/BIDS-Lossless-EEG/code/config/face13_sbatch`.
 These numbers need to be within square brackets in the batch configuration file.

     ![Transformation Matrix]({{ page.root }}/fig/highlightedtransformmatrix.png)